 Students considering majoring in Theatre should consider taking three or four of the required classes in your first two years of study: Western Theatre Traditions: Classic to Romantic, Western Theatre Traditions: Modern and/or a course fulfilling the "world theatre" requirement, and at least one class in acting, design, directing, or playwriting (preferably in the area you might choose as your areas of specialization).
 Students thinking about a research focus might consider an additional dramatic literature class early in their studies; students thinking about an acting or design focus, for example, might consider additional classes in those areas in the second or third year of study.

 Students declare the major in the spring semester of the sophomore year.
 The major requirements are spelled out below, and the process for choosing a thesis area as well: all Theatre/Drama and Theatre Arts majors do a thesis as a capstone to their work in the degree.
 If you would like more information about the major, please feel free to contact any full-time faculty member (see Faculty pages).
 Barnard students must make an appointment or come by the office of the Department Chair to have the major-declaration form signed, and will have a major adviser from the Department faculty; Columbia students are encouraged to meet with members of the faculty to discuss the degree; Patricia Denison, Drama and Theatre Director of Undergraduate Studies, serves as formal adviser for Columbia students.
-All majors should introduce themselves to Jessica Brater, the Theatre Administrator in 507 Milbank Hall: she will add you to the departmental listserv, and help you to keep up to date in important information about your study in the Department.
+All majors should introduce themselves to Mike Cavalier, the Theatre Administrator in 507 Milbank Hall: he will add you to the departmental listserv, and help you to keep up to date in important information about your study in the Department.

 Students intending to major in Theatre should consult with the Department Chair in their sophomore year or earlier to plan a program: this consultation is required for Barnard students and strongly recommended for Columbia students.
 Twelve courses and one senior thesis (in Performance or in Research) are required as follows: